camconrad/compensator/contracts/README.md

 ## Additional Notes

+- **Lock Period Mechanism**:
+  The contract enforces a minimum lock period of 7 days for all delegated COMP.
+This period is extended by 3 days if there are active or pending proposals, preventing users from gaming the reward system by withdrawing before proposals start.

+- **Proposal State Tracking**:
+  The contract tracks both active and pending proposals to ensure proper lock period enforcement.
+It checks the last 10 proposals to determine if any are active or pending, and extends lock periods accordingly.

 - **Rewards Distribution Mechanism**:
   The contract uses an index-based reward distribution mechanism that accrues rewards based on each delegator's stake proportional to the total delegated COMP.
 This mechanism ensures fair reward distribution and proper accounting even when delegators deposit or withdraw at different times.

 - **Reward Preservation During Deposits**:
-  The updated implementation properly preserves rewards when delegators increase their deposits, fixing the H-03 issue that caused reward loss in the previous version.
+  The implementation properly preserves rewards when delegators increase their deposits, ensuring no reward loss during deposit operations.

 - **Separate Reward Tracking**:
   By separating the tracking of accrued rewards (unclaimedRewards) from the reward index (startRewardIndex), the contract ensures accurate reward accounting across all user interactions.